v6d-io/v6d/docs/notes/getting-started.rst

       :text: VCDL
       :classes: btn-block stretched-link

-   How vineyard been integrated with other computing systems?
+   Discover how vineyard integrates with other computing systems.

    ---